-Showy blooms of white, light pink, magenta and burgundy completely cover 4- to 9-foot stalks.
-Hollyhocks are considered a biennial, that is, they grow foliage the first year and flower, then form seeds and die the second year.
+Large, showy blooms of white, light pink, magenta, light yellow and burgundy completely cover sturdy 4- to 9-foot tall stalks.
+Hollyhock plants are considered a biennial, that is, they grow foliage the first year; flower, produce seeds, and die the second year.
 These old-time garden favorites reseed themselves freely and flourish in sunny locations that are protected from wind and not too dry.
 Plants usually do not require staking.